Capillary/ecom-api-document/source/includes/_product.md

-VariantProperty | string | Unique id associated to the variant property such as size, color, and weight VariantPropertyName | string | Name of the variant property VariantValue | string | Value of that specific variant property ProductTitle | string | Title gicen to the product to appear on the product's page in storefront ProductType | string | Type of the product.
-Values: `P` for a normal product, `A` for an add-on products, and `B` for a bundle product or deal product
+VariantProperty | string | Unique id associated to the variant property such as size, color, and weight VariantPropertyName | string | Name of the variant property VariantValue | string | Value of that specific variant property ProductTitle | string | Title of the product that appears on the product's page on the storefront ProductType | string | Type of the product.
+Values: `P` for a normal product, `A` for an add-on product, and `B` for a bundle product, `D` for deal product
 BarCode | string | Bar code of the product
 CatalogCode | string | Catalog code associated to the product IsDropShipping | boolean |
 ReserveQuantity | int | Quantity of items reserved for special purposes.
 For example, merchant could reserve some products for the fulfillment of loyalty customers
-ReOrderStockLevel | int |
-StockAlertQuantity | int | Sends an alert to the POCs when the quantity of the product is less than this value PreOrderMessage | string |
+ReOrderStockLevel | int | Minimum stock (quantity of the product) level when you want to allow reorder StockAlertQuantity | int | Sends an alert to the POCs when the quantity of the product is less than this value PreOrderMessage | string |
 PreOrder | boolean | Whether prebooking is available for the product